Updated September 12, 2022

-Have a neighbour checking your house daily, if you’re away for a few days or weeks.
+If you’re away for more than a day, have a neighbour check up on your place.
 Nothing like piled up mail or newspapers to signal an empty house.

-Purchase a timer to turn both your inside lights and your exterior Christmas lights on and off.
-Or have a neighbour turn lights on or off when checking on your home.
+Purchase a timer to turn your lights on and off.
+Or, have a neighbour turn lights on or off when checking on your home.

 Install motion detector lights to make it difficult for a burglar to break in without being seen.